grnxp/grnxp.github.io/library/release-it/index.md

 ### Handshaking

+Handshaking refers to signaling between devices that regulate communication between them.
+It can be most valuable when unbalanced capacities are leading to slow responses. if the server can detect that it will not be able to meet its SLAs, then it should have some means to ask the caller to back off.

 Handshaking is all about the letting the server protect itself by trottling its own workload.
 Instead of being victim to whatever demands are made upon it, the server should have a way to reject incoming work.
+However, it is a crude protocole, and you better integrate it into your own protocole.

+### Test harnesses

+Distributed systems have failure modes that are difficult to provoke in development or QA environments.
+To be more torough about testing various components together, we often resort to an "integration testing".
+However, to be accurate, we would need to test *every new version* of *any application* against *every other version of every other application* - this would of course have a significant impact on the enterprise.

+Another option would be to test most or all of the failure modes that an application would offer through its testing environment.
+The solution would be to target chaos engineering, as the engine beneath test harnesses should not be bad, it should be devious and malicious.

+### Decoupling middleware

+Integration points are the number one cause of instability.
+Middlewares are meant to integrate and decouple (at the same time) systems.
+It integrates them by passing data and events back and forth between the systems.
+It decouples them by lettig the participating systems remove specific knwoledge of and calls to other systems.

+**Any king of synchronous call-and-response or request/reply method forces the calling system to stop what it's doing and wait**.
+In this model, the calling system and the receiving system must both be active at the same time - they are synchronous in time - though the y may be in different places.
+This category covers RPCs, HTTp, XML-RPC, RMI, CORBA, DCOM and any other analog of local method calls.
+Tightly coupled middlewares amplifies the shocks to the systems.
+The main advantage of synchronous middleware lies in it simplicity: based on previous stages, the application can clearly decide if will continue to the next step.

+Designing asynchronous systems is harder, as they must deal with exception queues, late responses and assumptions.

+Less tightly coupled forms of middleware allow the calling and receiving systems to process messages in different places and at different times: messages-oriented middlewares decouples the endpoint in both space and time.

+### Back pressure

+Every performance problem starts with a queue backing up somewhere; socket's listen queue, OS's run queue, databases I/O queue, ...
+As the queue grows, the time it takes for a pice of work to get all the way through it grows too.
+See [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law) and probability about queues defines this in a more precise way: *as a queue's length reaches toward infinity, response time also heads toward infinity*.
+Let's say each API server is allowed 100 simultaneous calls to the cstorage engine.
+When the 101st arrives at the API server, the calling thread blocks until there is an open slot in the queue.
+Thath blocking is the back pressure: the API server cannot make calls any faster than it is allowed.

+When back pressure kicks in, monitoring needs to be aware.
+That way, you can tell whether it's a random fluctuation or a trend.

+### Shed load

+Services, microservices, websites and open APIs all share a common trait : they have zero control over their demand.
+At any moment, more than a billion devices could make a request.
+When load gets too high, start to refuse new requests to work.
+The ideal way to define "load is too high" is for a service to monitor its own performance relative to its own SLA: for instance, when a load balancer is in the picture, individual instances could use a 503 error to indicate that it's not available for any new request calls any more.

+# Design for production

+*Designing for production* means thinking about production issues as first-class concerns: (page 142-143)

+* **Operations**: Security, availablity, capacity, status, communication.
+* **Control plane**: Monitoring, deployment, anomaly detection, new features
+* **Interconnect**: Routing, load balancing, failover, traffic management
+* **Instances**: Services, processes, components, instance monitoring.
+* **Foundation**: Hardware, VMs, IP addresses, physical network.

 # Deliver your system